missionpinball/mpf-docs/install/mac.rst

 6. Use pipx to install MPF-MC into the mpf environment. ``pipx inject mpf mpf-mc --pip-args="--pre" --verbose --include-deps --include-apps``

+7. Updated MPF Monitor instructions (which work with pipx) are :doc:`here <tools/monitor/installation.rst>`.

 At this point, MPF 0.56.0.devXX and MPF-MC 0.56.0.devXX are installed.
 (The "XX" in the version will be the dev build numbers.)

 To test, download the ``mpf-examples`` repo from here: https://github.com/missionpinball/mpf-examples.
 You can either clone it locally, or download the zip file and unzip it.
 Either is fine, just do what you're most comfortable with.
 Be sure to download / switch to the ``dev`` branch.